HitBTC Token (HIT) Reaches Self Reported Market Cap of $206.25 Million

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-HitBTC Token was first traded on June 15th, 2021.
+HitBTC Token’s genesis date was June 15th, 2021.
 HitBTC Token’s total supply is 1,522,149,954 tokens.
+HitBTC Token’s official message board is blog.hitbtc.com/hitbtc-launches-its-native-utility-token-hit.
 The Reddit community for HitBTC Token is https://reddit.com/r/hitbtc.
-The official website for HitBTC Token is hitbtc.com/hit.
+HitBTC Token’s official website is hitbtc.com/hit.
 HitBTC Token’s official Twitter account is @hitbtc and its Facebook page is accessible here.
-HitBTC Token’s official message board is blog.hitbtc.com/hitbtc-launches-its-native-utility-token-hit.

-It is usually not presently possible to purchase alternative cryptocurrencies such as HitBTC Token directly using U.S. dollars.
-Investors seeking to trade HitBTC Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase HitBTC Token using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as HitBTC Token directly using U.S. dollars.
+Investors seeking to acquire HitBTC Token should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy HitBTC Token using one of the aforementioned exchanges.

 Receive News & Updates for HitBTC Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HitBTC Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.